mongoid/mongoid_fulltext/README.md

 MyDoc.where(value: 10).fulltext_search(…)
 ```

-Please not that this will not work in case an index is shared by multiple classes (that are not connected through inheritance).
+Please note that this will not work in case an index is shared by multiple classes (that are not connected through inheritance).

 Indexing Options
 ----------------